robert-westenberger/knowledgebase/docker/container-manipulation.md

 `docker container run <image name>` .

 The `image name` can be of any image from an online registry or your local system.
+## Passing A Command to a Container That Is Not Running
 # Options
 ## Publishing Ports
 Since containers are isolated, your host system doesn't know anything about what's going on inside a container.
 Hence, applications running inside a container remain inaccessible from the outside.